mpv-player/mpv/README.md

 - gcc or clang
 - X development headers (xlib, X extensions, libvdpau, libGL, libXv, ...)
 - Audio output development headers (libasound, pulseaudio)
+- FFmpeg libraries (libavutil libavcodec libavformat libswscale libavresample)
+- libjpeg (for screenshots)
+- libquvi if you want to play Youtube videos directly

+Libass dependencies:

+- gcc or clang, yasm on x86 and x86_64
 - fribidi, freetype, fontconfig development headers (for libass)

-- libass
-- FFmpeg libraries (libavutil libavcodec libavformat libswscale libpostproc)
-- libjpeg
-- libquvi if you want to play Youtube videos directly
+FFmpeg dependencies:

+- gcc or clang, yasm on x86 and x86_64
+- OpenSSL (has to be explicitly enabled when compiling ffmpeg)
 - libx264/libmp3lame/libfdk-aac if you want to use encoding (has to be explicitly enabled when compiling ffmpeg)
+- Libav also works, but some features will not work.
+(See section below.)

 Most of the above libraries are available in suitable versions on normal Linux distributions.
 However FFmpeg is an exception (distro versions may be